💡

 docker start mc

-Once you started it again, use the attach command and boom, you are good to go.
+Once you start it again, use the attach command, and boom, you are good to go.

 Hope this will be beneficial for someone as running MC on a NAS might not be always an option considering that the package has to be compatible with your CPU architecture, but if you have Docker support you can then use this method to get it up and running in no time.